-If your pee is… Red or pink
+If your pee is red or pink

-If your pee is… Orange
+If your pee is orange

 It’s probably a safe side effect of a medication you’re taking.
 Phenazopyridine, a drug used to relieve symptoms of urinary pain and discomfort, contains a dye that could leave you thinking you drank too much orange fruit punch.
 Rifampin, which is used to treat tuberculosis, can also have this startling side effect.
 Carrots have been known to do the same.

-If your pee is… Green or blue
+If your pee is green or blue

 Eating asparagus, which is known to make your pee smell weird, can also tint your pee light green.

-If your pee is… Brown
+If your pee is brown

 Brown-looking pee can also be from blood.
 Blood in the urinary tract may form a clot and turn the urine a very dark color if not peed out quickly.
 It takes a while for urine to travel from the kidneys, where it is produced, down to your bladder, and not everyone completely empties their bladder every time they pee.

-If your pee is… Foamy or cloudy
+If your pee is foamy or cloudy

-Maybe you’ve jumped on the ketogenic diet bandwagon or you just love steak.
+Maybe you’ve jumped on the ketogenic diet bandwagon, or maybe you just love steak.
 Either way, eating a very high-protein diet can occasionally result in protein in the urine and cause it to appear foamy.
 This can happen in people with kidney disease, too.
 In some cases, cloudy or milky-looking urine can also be a sign of infection.

-If your pee is… Clear
+If your pee is clear